- Are you a qualified CA or semi-qualified Accountant and thinking of moving to the UAE?

 1. Get a Local Sim Card and Update Details on all Job Sites

-It takes at least one week for your CV to be circulated in the market from dropping bulk emails to recruiters and online job portals.
+- When you drop bulk emails to recruiters and online job portals, it takes at least one week for your CV to be circulated in the market.

-I personally would recommend anyone to take the paid version of Gulf salary.
-However, the waiting period to register on this site is 2-3 months sometimes but this site does give you a return on your investment.
-I personally did not register as I got to know about it later.
+- I personally would recommend anyone to take the paid version of Gulf salary.
+However, the waiting period to register on this site can be up to 2-3 months sometimes.
+Note, however, that this site does give you a return on your investment.
+I did not register because I only got to know about it later.

 2. Email various Recruiters

-I had a list of recruiters shared by my friend.
-I used this data to segregate and send emails to various recruiters.
+- I used this data to segregate and send emails to various recruiters

-Having good command over English makes it easier to communicate with personnel from different nationalities (since UAE is a multi-cultural country with more than 100 nationalities).
-But again it is not the only factor to get a job in the UAE.
+- Having a good command of English makes it easier to communicate with people from different nationalities (since UAE is a multi-cultural country with more than 100 nationalities).
+But again, that is not the only factor to get a job in the UAE.